WhiteflagProtocol/whiteflag-standard/wf-specification.md

 ## Use case 2: Protected Sites and Critical Infrastructures

-Since messages are persistent on a blockchain, an organisation can utilize the Whiteflag Protocol to create a public digital register of sites that are protected under international law using `P` messages.
+Since messages are persistent on a blockchain, an organisation can utilise the Whiteflag Protocol to create a public digital register of sites that are protected under international law using `P` messages.
 In addition, `I` messages are used for notifications about infrastructures that are not necessarily protected under international law, but are